ramonskie/codex/walkthrough/openstack/walkthrough.md

 make: *** [manifest] Error 5
 ```

 Better.
-Let's configure our `cloud_provider` for Openstack, using our EC2 key pair.
+Let's configure our `cloud_provider` for Openstack, using our OpenStack key pair.
 We need copy our private key to the bastion host and path to the key for the
 `private_key` entry in the following `properties.yml`.